CryptoverseCC/robohash-token/README.md

 }
 ```
 Having contract interaface is enough to be able to call its methods.
-Next on the right you need to paste your contract address to <<OBRAZEK>> and click "At address".
+Next on the right you need to paste your contract address to the input and click "At address" button.
 Now, below of "At address" button you should see our create method which takes one parameter.
 If you call it and everything passes you will become an owner of your unique ERC721 token instance.